-Last posting for the next collection is Saturday 3rd June, then Saturday 15th July for last posting before the summer.
+Last posting for the next collection is Saturday 30th September.
 Thank you.

 We know that we have many crafters and donors who have first hand experience of such devastating loss.
 We understand that this is a very difficult request, but if you can join with us, and are able to help, then we would love to have you on board.
 From speaking to some of you, we know how incredibly important blankets like these are to those who receive them.